TritonDataCenter/sdc-hagfish-watcher/docs/index.md

 - VM network usage
 - ZFS disk usage

-The watcher will log usage information to its log file /var/log/usage/usage.log.
-Periodically, the watcher will run `logadm -c -p now` on its log file to rotate the file into the next numbered log file (usage.log.0, usage.log.1, etc).
-These numbered log files are ready to be moved to manta and removed.

 The watcher is deployed as an agent using the same agent SOPs.

 # Data

-At startup the watcher will open file for appending (/var/log/usage/usage.log).
+At startup the watcher will open file for appending.
 Each line written to the file will represent a VM's state at that particular point in time given by the `timestamp` property.
 Each line should be self-contained and not require any additional information outside of itself.